You’ve had a setback that’s knocked the wind out of you.

 What am I feeling right now?

 Notice how instead of criticizing yourself, you focus on what you need.
-This is necessary because when you feel lost, you need love.
+This is necessary because when you feel lost and you’re out of your comfort zone, you need love.

-As a soul coach, I love the individuality of the self and of the calling… and the idea that you are here for a reason that’s all yours.
+As a soul coach, I love how we’re each individuals with our own calling… and the idea that you are here for a reason that’s all yours.

 There’s no silver bullet to find your way to yourself, it’s a process.